2GO Masagana: Service history

 MV 2GO Masagana as Tsukushi when she was still in Japan.

 In the early 2000s, Hankyu Ferry planned to replace the sister ships New Harima and New Seto on the route between Kobe and Kitakyushu with newer and more efficient vessels.

-Based on the design of the company’s then-recent ships Ferry Settsu and Ferry Suō, the new vessels, later named Yamato and Tsukushi, were planned to be slightly larger.
+Based on the design of the company's then-recent ships Ferry Settsu and Ferry Suō, the new vessels, later named Yamato and Tsukushi, were planned to be slightly larger.
 Their overall length was set at 195 meters, allowing for an increased rolling cargo capacity of approximately 229 trailers.
 Externally, the two ships retained the general silhouette of their predecessors, including a single funnel, but were distinguished by the absence of side ventilation openings along the upper car deck, giving the hull a more solid, continuous appearance.

 The interior layout was largely derived from the earlier vessels, but incorporated several enhancements.
 These included an indoor sea-view promenade, a feature inspired by the ships of Shin Nihonkai Ferry, a sister company of Hankyu Ferry.
 Although the total passenger capacity was reduced to 667, the quality of accommodation was significantly upgraded.
 Notably, the public bath facilities were relocated to provide direct views of the sea.

 Unlike the previous vessels in the fleet, which had been built at the Kanda Shipyards, the new ships were constructed by Mitsubishi Heavy Industries at its Shimonoseki facility.
-Tsukushi was laid down on December 6, 2002, and launched on February 20, 2003.
-Following approximately four months of fitting-out work, the ship was delivered to Hankyu Ferry during the month of June.
+The Tsukushi was laid down sometime in 2002, and was launched in February 2003.
+Following approximately three months of fitting-out work, the ship was delivered to Hankyu Ferry on June that same year.

-The Tsukushi entered service on June 12, 2003, operating on the Kobe-Kitakyushu route as the replacement for New Seto, which was sold to WG&A Philippines and became the MV SuperFerry 18.
-It joined its sister ship, Yamato (now MV 2GO Maligaya), which had entered service three months earlier.
+The Tsukushi was commissioned in June 2003 on the Kobe-Kitakyushu route, replacing the New Seto, which was sold to WG&A Philippines and became the MV SuperFerry 18, joining her sister ship, the Yamato (now MV 2GO Maligaya).